-Imagine being older, needing extended care and needing large amounts of unbudgeted money to pay for care.
-If you have to sell off 401k money when the market is down that would have a huge impact on your retirement, your spouse's lifestyle and not to mention elimination of legacy and even a burden on loved ones.
+Imagine being older, needing extended care, and needing large amounts of unbudgeted money to pay for care.
+If you have to sell off 401(k) money when the market is down, that would have a significant impact on your retirement, your spouse's lifestyle, and the elimination of legacy, and even a burden on loved ones.

 “The role of public programs such as Medicareand Medicaid in financing long-term services and supports is commonly misunderstood.
 While Medicaid is the largest payer of long-term services and supports, roughly a third of pre-retirees incorrectly assume Medicarepays the most,” the White House report says.

 LTC Insurance Protects Your 401(k)

 Protecting your future retirement savings is something you need to start planning for while you have good health.
 Long-Term Care Insurance is an easy and affordable way to get this accomplished.

 Forty-five states participate in the Partnership Program.
 This program provides dollar-for-dollar asset protection if you have a qualified LTC policy.
 The Long-Term Care Partnership Program is a collaboration between the state government and insurance companies.
 Under this partnership, applicants who purchase qualifying Long-Term Care Insurance policies can access Medicaid coverage while retaining assets they would normally be required to spend on their long-term care.
 This is referred to as dollar-for-dollar asset protection or asset disregard.

 “We don’t see a reason why anyone would get an LTC policy that’s not in a state partnership program.
 States developed these programs because much of the cost of Long-Term Care falls on them.
 If you’re poor, Medicaid picks up the tab.
 States spend billions of dollars on care for citizens who have no money.
 The partnership concept is a good idea for helping solve this dilemma.”Ric Edelman, a nationally known independent financial advisor.